Bayesian Network¶

 Remove multiple nodes from the model.

-Removing a node also removes all the associated edges, removes the CPD of the node and marginalizes the CPDs of it’s children.
+Removing a node also removes all the associated edges, removes the CPD of the node and marginalizes the CPDs of its children.

 - Parameters: